 Should you DIY Your Nusa Penida Tour or book a Guided Tour?

 I am a serious cheapskate and usually like to do everything on my own and organized by myself.
 (With a few exceptions of awesome tours around the world, such as in Australia).
 You can plan your own adventure travel in Bali.
-For Nusa Penida, however, I was extremely happy about the decision to go with a driver for the day (and not to plan the trip around the time of Nyepi.)
+For Nusa Penida, however, I was extremely happy about the decision to go with a driver for the day.

 After rain, you will have trouble pushing your scooter through the deep mud.
 Most people we encountered were covered from the waist down in mud and don’t get me started on the poor unfortunate souls who decided to walk.